grimima/ThinkaiNLP/README.md

 <p>
 "Nowadays, informing about the world is a must" says Omar to his friend at the coffee shop.
 He also claims it  hard to keep up with the international news especially when hard concepts such as inflation or price cap on Russia are exposed.
 Omar thinks it would be intresting if the news articles were written in moroccan Darija to help understand what is going on in the world.
 </p>
+<p> And we, as proud moroccans, want to include our culture into the new world of digitalization that includes the AI revolution we are witnessing these days. </p>